jackdent/cs265-lsm-tree/README.md

 # Harvard CS265 - Big Data Systems #
+---
-This repository contains the code of a workload generator for an LSM tree.
+*This repository contains the code of a workload generator for an LSM tree.
-It follows the DSL specified for the systems project of CS265 (Spring 2017).
+It follows the DSL specified for the systems project of CS265 (Spring 2017).*

-More information can be found [here](http://daslab.seas.harvard.edu/classes/cs265/project.html).
+*More information can be found [here](http://daslab.seas.harvard.edu/classes/cs265/project.html).*

 ## Workload and Data Generator ##
+---

 ### Dependencies ###
 You need the GNU scientific library in order to use the generator (https://www.gnu.org/software/gsl/).